tdq132/tdq132.github.io/_posts/2023-04-15-javascript-electricity-tariff.md

 In this example, I'm doing a basic check on what day of the week it is, and then depending on the current hour, displaying a green/yellow/red traffic light and corresponding tariff.

-There is also a small bit of style formatting to center it nicely in the panel.
+There is a small bit of style formatting to center it nicely in the panel, and also a JS `setInterval` which has the script rerun every 30 seconds - this is because the JS is not reloaded when the dashboard refreshes - only on full page refresh.

 ``` html